phpbb/documentation/development/extensions/modification_to_extension.rst

-In the ``require`` section you can also specify other extensions which are required in order to install this one. (*Validation for this is not yet implemented, but will be in 3.1.0*)
+In the ``require`` section you can also specify other extensions which are required in order to install this one. (*Validation for this is not yet implemented, but should be in 3.3.0*)

 .. code-block:: json